A General Hidden State Random Walk Model for Animal Movement: A General Multi-State Random Walk Model

 Let us suppose that we follow an animal equipped with a GPS collar which provides the animal location at regular time intervals, for example every 4 hours.
 Additional geographic information about multiple habitat features is available.
 The data set consists of the time series

-where $y_t \in [0,2 \pi)$ and $d_t \geq 0$ represent the direction (bearing) and the distance, respectively, between the animal's location at time step $t$ and time step $t+1$ and $\mathbf{x}_t=(x_{1t},\dots,x_{pt})$ (resp. $\mathbf{z}_t=(z_{1t},\dots,z_{pt})$ ) are the values of $p$ explanatory angle (resp. real) variables measured that are potentially useful to predict $y_t$ or $d_t$.
-For instance in the application of Section 4, $\mathbf{x}_t=(x_{1t},x_{2t})$ are the angles of the directions to the closest regenerating wood cut and the direction to the closest ``patch'' visited by the animal in the past, respectively.
+where $y_t \in [0,2 \pi)$ and $d_t \geq 0$ represent the direction (bearing) and the distance, respectively, between the animal's location at time step $t$ and time step $t+1$ and $\mathbf{x}_t=(x_{1t},\dots,x_{pt})$ (resp. $\mathbf{z}_t=(z_{1t},\dots,z_{pt})$ ) are the values of $p$ explanatory angular (resp. real) variables measured that are potentially useful to predict $y_t$ or $d_t$.
+The explanatory variables $x_{it}, z_{it},i=1,\dots,p $ are associated to the directions to and the distances from these targets with respect to the position of the animal at time $t-1$.
+Explanatory variable $z_{it}$ can also be an indicator variable, see the \ref{a:D}.
+For instance in the application of Section 5, $\mathbf{x}_t=(x_{1t},x_{2t})$ are the angles of the directions to the closest regenerating wood cut and the direction to the closest ``patch'' visited by the animal in the past, respectively.
 We also denote the set of all observed directions and distances by $(y_{0:T},d_{0:T})=\left\lbrace (y_t,d_t) ,t=0,\dots,T \right\rbrace$.
 We often need to condition on all the information (directions, distances, explanatory variables) gathered from time 0 up to time $t$; we denote this information by the filtration $\mathcal{F}_t^o$.
 Our goal is to develop a suitable model for this type of data, along with the associated inference procedures.